Ian Dean: Professional wrestling career

 Dean made his debut at the age of 14 in 1984 for All Star Wrestling (ASW).
 He worked for the promotion throughout the 1980s and 1990s.
 He teamed with Robbie Brookside to form The Liverpool Lads, a successful tag team in Britain.
 Together, they held the ASW British Tag Team Championship twice.
 They team disbanded after Dean turned on partner Brookside, setting up a feud between the two.
-They were the subject of a BBC2 video diary that captured matches, backstage footage, and details about life on the road.
+Later they would reconcile only for Brookside to turn on Dean in 1995 in Croydon.
+However they later reconciled again, this time permanently.
+The duo were the subject of a BBC2 video diary that captured matches, backstage footage, and details about life on the road.
 On occasions, Dean teamed up with the third member of The Liverpool Lads, Frankie Sloan.
 The three toured Africa, Asia, and Europe.
-As a singles wrestler, Dean also held the ASW British Welterweight Championship twice.
+As a singles wrestler, Dean also held the British Welterweight Championship twice.

 In 1997, Dean attended the Best of the Super Juniors tournament for New Japan Pro-Wrestling, during which he defeated Jushin Thunder Liger and Chavo Guerrero Jr. He met Chris Jericho in Japan, who later recounted their time together in his autobiography A Lion's Tale: Around the World in Spandex.
-Later that year, he signed a contract with World Championship Wrestling (WCW) and appeared on WCW Saturday Night and WCW Main Event as enhancement talent.
+Later that year, he signed a contract with World Championship Wrestling (WCW) and he and Brookside appeared on WCW Saturday Night and WCW Main Event as enhancement talent.
 Dean worked for WCW until July 1998, when he decided to retire from wrestling due to injuries.